 Optimizing Your Nutrient Intake to Combat Muscle Loss

 As you may be aware, when it comes to providing your muscle fibers with the optimized nutrition they need to maintain themselves and grow, protein is the macronutrient to prioritize.
-When you don't provide your body with enough protein, your body will lose the ability to keep up muscle mass and bone density.
+If you don't provide your body with enough protein, your body will lose the ability to keep up muscle mass and bone density.

 Determining your ideal protein intake can be challenging.
 Studies have shown that many factors affect the quantity of protein your body requires on a daily basis, such as: